Manjellion/Manjellion/README.md

 # Hi there, I'm Manjil 👋

-## I'm a Web Developer.
+## I'm a Software Developer based in UK.

-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning mobile development.
-- 🥅 2024 Goals: Expand my Frontend Skills (NEXT.JS, GSAP), learn Backend and Database (SQL, Python, Node.JS).
+- 🥅 2026 Goals: Build a full working app...
 - ⚡ Fun fact: I love to draw and play video games and huge fan of LOTR, GOT, SW.